 This font can be used with any preferred Yi Unicode keyboard.
 The SIL Yi keyboard is also available; however, it does not provide keystrokes for the Yi Radicals which were added to Unicode 3.2 (U+A4A2..U+A4A3, U+A4B4, U+A4C1, U+A4C5).

-These fonts are licensed under the SIL Open Font License (OFL)
+This font is licensed under the SIL Open Font License (OFL).

 |Nuosu SIL 2.200||for all platforms|